 Experience the stark, barren landscapes of Lower Mustang dotted with Tibetan Buddhist cultural attractions on treks around Jomsom.
 Altitudes on this trek are not too high, and flying between Pokhara and Jomsom speeds up the journey.
 This is an ideal trip for trekkers who don’t have much time, or who would rather not do a very strenuous trek.

-The Kalinchowk Adventure Itinerary combines a great 3-day trek in the Himalayan foothills with mountain biking and rafting.
-This is the perfect trip if you want to experience some of the best action sports Nepal has to offer while moving along trails with amazing views, and getting a great closeup view of the culture of the famous Sherpa people.
+The Kalinchowk Adventure Itinerary combines a great 3-day trek in the Himalayan foothills, including mountain biking and rafting, and a taste of Kathmandu's cultural highlights.
+This is the perfect trip if you're short on time, but want to experience some of the best action sports Nepal has to offer.
+You'll move along trails with amazing vistas as well as get a closeup view of the Sherpa culture.